 FAQ Category: Buying a piano

-Someone’s giving a piano away for free, or there’s a cheap model of piano on Amazon or at Costco – is that good enough for a beginner?
+Someone’s giving a piano away for free, or there’s a cheap model of piano on Amazon / Costco / XYZ store – is that adequate for a beginner?

 It depends.
-Without knowing how weighted the keys are, the quality of the sound, the brand, age, maintenance of the instrument etc., it can be difficult to tell without trying it out.
-If it’s used, similar to buying a used car, it’s important to have a licensed piano technician come with you to check out…
+Without knowing how weighted the keys are, the quality of the sound, the brand, age, maintenance history of the instrument, it can be difficult to tell without trying it out.
+If it’s a used acoustic instrument, similar to buying a used car, it’s also important to hire a licensed piano technician to examine…

 Read more